oushujun/EDTA/README.md

 <img width="600" alt="The EDTA workflow" src="https://github.com/oushujun/EDTA/blob/master/development/EDTA%20workflow.png?raw=true">

-For benchmarking of a testing TE library, I have provided the curated TE annotation (v6.9.5) for the rice genome (TIGR7/MSU7 version).
+To benchmark the annotation quality of a new library/method, I have provided the curated TE annotation (v6.9.5) for the rice genome (TIGR7/MSU7 version).
 You may use the `lib-test.pl` script to compare the annotation performance of your method/library to the methods we have tested (usage shown below).

+For pan-genome annotations, you need to annotate each genome with EDTA, generate a pan-genome library, then reannotate each genome with the pan-genome library.
+Please refer to this [example](https://github.com/HuffordLab/NAM-genomes/tree/master/te-annotation) for details.

 ## Installation

 There are many ways to install EDTA.
 You just need to find the one that is working for your system.
-If you are not using macOs, you may try the conda appraoch before the Singularity apprapch.
+If you are not using macOS, you may try the conda appraoch before the Singularity apprapch.

 ### Quick installation using conda (Linux64)